Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Bounds on CDF

+with initial and boundary conditions \eqref{eq:cdf_ic} and \eqref{eq:cdf_bc}.
+We note that, if $a_{ij}=b_{ij}$ for all $i \neq j,$ there is no parametric uncertainty, each $L_i$ is a singleton, and the above equations reduce to \eqref{eq:cdf_pde}.

 As with the computation of $w_i$'s through \eqref{eq:cdf_pde}, it can be helpful to precompute the minimal attainable cost \(s^0(\x)\) and the probability \(w_i^0(\x)\) of achieving such a cost.
 Since \(\Lambda\) is not constant, instead of having a probability of attaining the cost \(s^0(\x)\) we have a lower bound \(w^{0,-}_i(\x)\) and an upper bound \(w^{0,+}_i(\x)\) for that probability.
 We may compute \(s^0(\x)\) in precisely the same way as in \eqref{eq:cont_best_case} since that formula does not depend on \(\Lambda\) at all.
-On the other hand, to compute \(w_i^{0, +}(\x)\) we must modify \eqref{eq:cont_best_case_prob} to account for the changing \(\Lambda\) to be instead:
+On the other hand, to compute \(w_i^{0, +}(\x)\) we must modify \eqref{eq:cont_best_case_prob} to account for the unknown (and possibly changing) \(\Lambda\):

 Similarly, to compute \(w_i^{0,-}(\x)\) we have:

 In both cases, \(\I(\x)\) is the argmin set of \cref{eq:cont_best_case} as in \cref{eq:cont_best_case_prob}.